One of your most valuable memories of your travels are your photos and videos.

 Yes, if I can’t find a photo on my laptop, I can almost always find it on this first external hard drive.
 If this external hard drive crashes or I drop it, I could lose everything.

 Enter external hard drive number TWO!

-This second external hard drive is really the way to backup your photos while traveling.
-All the photos I have taking during trips you can also find on this hard drive.
+This second external hard drive is really the way to back up your photos while traveling.
+All the photos I have taken during trips you can also find on this hard drive.
 Meaning that everything on this hard drive should be a double.

 Next to the actual backup of all your photos, you can use this second drive to store heavy documents that are not that important.
 Files you can save only once.
 A good example would be movies and tv-shows you want to watch while traveling.
 If they get lost, it’s not really a disaster and saving them on only one external hard drive saves you space to back up your computer on the first hard drive.

-Pro-tip: Store you external hard drives in different locations.
+Pro-tip: Store your external hard drives in different locations.
 In this way, you will still have all your photos if anyone steals a bag.

 Which external hard drive should you invest in?

 1. SIZE: Both my external hard drives have the capacity of 1 or 2 TB.
 The more the merrier when you are taking about 1000 RAW photos per country.

 2. SPEED: The better the connector cable between your computer and your external hard drive, the faster your data will be transferred and the less time you have to wait.
 Try to find the newest USB connection, USB 3.0 is your friend!
 There are also wireless external hard drives on the market, but they are definitely a higher price category and might not be as fast.

 3. RELIABILITY: The dangerous part of an external hard drive is that most are still made with a spinning disk inside.
 If your drive is connected and the drive falls, there is a good chance that you lost a lot of information.
 The new SSD is a flash memory drive that isn’t susceptible to shocks as much as the traditional hard drive.
 The technology of these are unfortunately still quite new and therefore much more expensive for less storage space.